CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 ```
 mysql>exit
 ```
-If you didn't mount any volumes (we didn't in this tutorial) you can quickly and easily remove the container and discard all the data.
-Your next run will have no saved data.
+Since we didn't create named volumes to persist data separately, all data is stored inside the container and will be lost when you run **`docker rm cool-mysql`**.

 ```
 docker stop cool-mysql